 Staying longer than a day?
-Use our tips for planning your trip!
+Use our tips for planning your trip to Gallipoli!

 Gallipoli, Italy Hotels

 There are many choices for accommodation in Gallipoli, Italy.
-Although we didn’t stay overnight, we noted the many guesthouses, holiday apartments and hotels throughout the Old Town – which we think would be the best place to stay.
+Although we didn’t stay overnight, we noted the many guesthouses, Airbnb apartments and hotels throughout the Old Town – which we think would be the best place to stay.
 Visitors can find vacation apartments and hotels in Gallipoli, Italy on Booking.com. – but first use our Tips for Finding the Best Hotels.

 Restaurants in Gallipoli, Italy

 Italian cuisine – focused heavily on seafood – is the most popular fare in Gallipoli.
 Meals are highlighted by regional wine.
 Whether looking for fine dining or fast food, there are numerous Gallipoli restaurants to satisfy your craving!
 Find top-rated places to eat on TripAdvisor.

 Gallipoli, Italy Weather